cziqin/Automated_Stepsizes/README.md

 ## 💪 Neural network training
 ### Cifar 10
-1. You can use the following command to execute Algorithm 1 for the matrix factorization task:
+1. You can use the following command to execute Algorithm 1 for the conventional neural network training task on the CIFAR-10 dataset:
 ```
 python .\Neural_networks\main.py --test_num 0 --epochs 70 --batch_size 128 --dataset 'cifar10'
 ```

->Note: Before running the script, please ensure that the CIFAR-10 dataset has been downloaded and placed in the `./Neural_networks/data` directory.
+>Note: Before running the script, please ensure that the [`CIFAR-10`](https://www.cs.toronto.edu/~kriz/cifar.html) dataset has been downloaded and placed in the `./Neural_networks/data` directory.

 - `--test_num`: Specifies the optimization algorithm to be trained: `0`:Algorithm 3; `1`: DADAM; `2`: DAMSGrad; `3`: DSGD-N; `4`: ATC-DIGing; `5`: DSGD.
 - `--epochs`: sets the number of trianing epochs.